a curious cryptogram

 in ex.
 R eros (in Greek) Q

 Part of this mint mark is a cryptogram, and is Greek for eros, which in Latin is amor.
 Amor and Roma are palindromes-- they read the same backward or forward.
 Amor was the secret name of Rome.
 This may have been an attempt by the pagan aristocracy of Rome to use the old religion of mystery and romance to confront the pro-Christian policies of Constantine.¹ The first letter in this mintmark is the Latin letter “R”, for Rome.
 The next symbol is a ligature, which consists of two Greek letters epsilon and rho, and then an upward sweep which transforms the ligature into the Greek letter omega.
 What looks like a “C’ is actually the Greek letter sigma.
-The last letter is the Latin “Q’, which is the officina.
-The Greek cryptogram section reads epsilon rho omega sigma or Eros.
+The last letter is the Latin letter “Q’, which is the officina, there were four workshops at this time- P, S, T and Q. The Greek cryptogram section reads epsilon rho omega sigma or Eros.

 This picture shows the close relationship of the temples for Venus and Roma located in Rome.

-The Romans were fond of palindromes, and there is a famous example in Virgil’s
+Romans were fond of palindromes, and there is a famous example

 "Rome, your love will suddenly collapse in disturbances."